Softskills - Know your True Self - Nirvana Shatakam

 I am the eternal Shiva…

-aham nirvikalpo nirakara rupo
+aham nirvikalpo nirakara

 vibhut vatcha sarvatra sarvendriyanam